 In return, we ask students and parents for their commitment:

-- Pay annual tuition and retreat fees: $830 full-year tuition, plus $100 retreat fee.
+- Pay annual tuition and retreat fees: $498 second semester-only tuition, plus $50 retreat fee.
 Need-based scholarships are available, see below.

 - Note: tuition represents half the actual cost to participate and the remainder is subsidized by tax-deductible contributions.
 GTCYS does NOT ask families to participate in door-to-door fundraising activities.